Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Players may conceal carry any single revolver in the Left Handed Holster Position only, while also wearing a long “trench coat” style coat.

+- # Wagon and Horse Saddlebag Robberies

+- You must RP with the person driving the wagon/riding the horse to rob it, don't just rob wagons/saddlebags sitting around without providing RP.

+- Wagons/Horses have no stack limits for robberies.
+Robbing the wagon means you forgo the robbery of the rider or passengers.

+- Wagons/Horses can be stolen and ridden away, creating a chase with the owner.
+In a chase, when the wagon owner, law, or vigilantes catch up, they must demand the wagon to stop, announcing themselves.
+If the wagon refuses to stop, gunplay is now live.

 # Train Robberies

 - Train drivers are obliged to stop the train if a wagon or ambush is placed clearly on the track.